YogliB/svelte-fullcalendar/README.md

 All of FullCalendar’s CSS will be automatically loaded as long as your build system is able to process .css file imports.
 See [Initializing with an ES6 Build System](https://fullcalendar.io/docs/initialize-es6) for more information on configuring your build system.

-Note that non-Sapper users will also need to install `postcss` and configure `Rollup` to use it:
+Note that "vanilla" Svelte users will also need to install `postcss` and configure `Rollup` to use it:

 Run: